+Definition: Exploration

-Definition: Exploration consists of having the viewer discuss a subject that is charged and of interest to him/her by asking questions that help the client to see different aspects of that subject from different viewpoints.
+Exploration consists of having the viewer discuss a subject that is charged and of interest to him/her by asking questions that help the client to see different aspects of that subject from different viewpoints.

-Exploration consists of a series of non-rote questions about a specific issue of interest or concern to the viewer.
+Exploration consists of a series of non-rote appropriate questions about a specific issue of interest or concern to the viewer.
+The questions you will ask are not predetermined, as they are in other Applied Metapsychology techniques.
 Like all the other tools you will learn in this workshop, Exploration can be taken to an end point.
 Exploration can also be used, however, as a means of gathering data, as when you are working to clarify a topic during an interview, for instance, or as an aspect of CE-8.
 In such cases you will not be attempting to attain an end point, though you will need to be aware of and take into account a client's indicators, taking even an initial interview to a good point for the client if at all possible.
 Not infrequently, it will in fact be possible to do just that.
 It is not uncommon for a good facilitator to produce excellent indicators and very significant relief in a client s/he is seeing for the first time, simply by following the Rules of Facilitation and deftly managing communication over the course of the interview.

 When in doubt, do Exploration first.
-For example in Basic TIR, if you are anything less than certain that you have got an incident that will run well, start with Exploration.
+For example-in Basic TIR, if you are anything less than certain that you have got an well-defined area or item to work on incident that will run well, start with Exploration.

-Exploration is not rote.
-When doing exploration, you can ask any question that seems applicable and that would help the client gain insight into the topic being explored.
+Exploration is not a a series of prescribed set of defined questions.
+When doing Eexploration, you can ask any question that seems applicable and that would help the client gain insight into the topic being explored.
 However, make sure that you do not ask leading questions, or ones that evaluate for the client, and be willing for the client to come up with any answer, not necessarily what you would like or expect.